 Every formal Board opinion issued since 1986 is posted on the Board's website (more than 910), redacted in accordance with the Ordinance's confidentiality provisions.
 Redacted opinions are posted once issued by or reported to the Board.
-Summaries and keywords for each of these opinions
+Summaries and keywords for each of these opinions are available on the Board's searchable index of opinions.
+Only a handful of other ethics agencies have comparable research tools.
+We are unaware of jurisdictions that make their informal opinions public-though others issue them confidentially and enable requesters to rely on them in the event of an investigation or enforcement.

-K. Waivers
+Waivers